fcaylus/sssvg/README.md

 - Optimize SVGs
 - Crop the SVG to its content
 - Resize the viewBox (with the same aspect ratio, or not, as you want !)
+- Analyze the SVG for raster images, text, colors, ...

 ## How to use it ?